Yainer Diaz Player Props: Astros vs. Mariners

 Yainer Diaz At The Plate

-- In 18.0% of his games this season, he has hit a long ball, and 5.5% of his trips to the dish.
+- In 17.6% of his games this season, he has hit a home run, and 5.4% of his trips to the dish.

-- In 18 games this year (36.0%), Diaz has picked up an RBI, including two games with multiple runs batted in.
+- Diaz has driven in a run in 18 games this year (35.3%), including two games with multiple runs batted in.

-- He has scored at least once 20 times this year (40.0%), including one multi-run game.
+- In 20 of 51 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.